 He said he spoke about it with Meyer and the two agreed that the comfort level they had together on the sideline making adjustments was something that shouldn't be changed.
 Offensive linemen described Warinner's presence on the field as invaluable, and sophomore left guard Billy Price said the Buckeyes' season may have turned out differently without the in-game improvements implemented by Warinner.

 "It's invaluable," Price said.
 "I can't tell you enough.
-That was one of the concerns us guys talked about.
-He is the guy, he's the eyes and ears off the field on the sideline.
+That was one of the concerns eyes and ears off the field on the sideline.
+"If we didn't have him for Alabama, (the